PhD Candidate, UC Berkeley

 I'm Kaleb Javier, a Ph.D.
 Candidate in the Department of Agricultural and Resource Economics (ARE) at UC Berkeley.

 My research lies at the intersection of Environmental Economics and Industrial Organization, where I explore how market structures, firm behavior, and policy design shape environmental outcomes.
-I’m particularly interested in how regulatory frameworks and innovation incentives can be optimized to address climate change, promote sustainable industry practices, and improve social welfare.

 My job market paper will be made available soon.
 In this paper, I examine how the transition from flat-fee public insurance to risk-adjusted private insurance affects firm behavior in hazardous industries, using Texas's 1999 phase-out of its "UST Trust Fund" as a natural experiment.
 I employ a difference-in-differences framework to test whether risk-based pricing induced firms to adopt safer technology and accelerated the exit of older, higher-risk facilities.